PyCQA/redbaron/docs/nodes_reference.rst

 NameAsNameNode
 ==============

-A node representing a argument to the from import statement.
+A node representing an argument to the from import statement.

 .. ipython:: python